 - Information that is found to be inaccurate or incomplete as a result of the reinvestigation is then updated or deleted from the report.

-- We will document the results of the reinvestigation in a letter to the Candidate.
+- Complete the Dispute: We will document the results of the reinvestigation in a letter to the Candidate.

 - The letter would include a copy of the report, if results were changed due to the reinvestigation, and any other information required by the FCRA.